edent/PythonPals/README.md

 Submit new stories as a pull request or - if you spot a typo, please raise a bug report.

+Also, if you're an illustrator or graphic artist, these books need your help too!

 Story Parameters
 ================